 These eight schools are the only not-for-profit institutions that participate in or provide all 17 of the veterans benefits categories.

 Getting your degree is one of the best decisions you can make no matter your age or expertise.
-It can also be the hardest decision (I know this from experience).
+It can also be the hardest decision.
 There are thousands of higher education institutions in the U.S., and you have to choose just one.